andresgbecerra/co-induction-anguar/Interview/Angular.md

 **Definitions**

+- **ahead-of-time AOT**
+  - The Angular ahead-of-time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
+  - Compiling your application during the build process provides a faster rendering in the browser.
+  - **Ahead-of-Time (AOT)** -	Compiles your application and libraries at build time.
+This is the default starting in Angular 9.
+  - **Just-in-Time (JIT)** - Compiles your application in the browser at runtime.
+This was the default until Angular 8.
+  > When you run the ng build (build only) or ng serve (build and serve locally) CLI commands, the type of compilation (JIT or AOT) depends on the value of the aot property in your build configuration specified in angular.json.
+By default, aot is set to true for new CLI applications.

 - **Module**
   - In general, a module collects a block of code dedicated to a single purpose.
   - Angular uses standard JavaScript modules and also defines an Angular module, `NgModule`.